How is Platelet Rich Plasma (PRP) Performed:

 - I get fever blisters and shingles in my face.
 Can I still be treated?

 Yes, but if you have an active infection now we ‘ll delay treatment.
 We may prescribe an antiviral medication to help prevent such infections at the time of treatment in a case like yours.
 Ask us in advance.
-Other facial treatments, including microneedling, laser therapies, and IPL, can produce a recurrent viral infection.
+Other facial treatments, including microneedling, laser therapies, IPL, and even sun exposure can raise the risk of a recurrent viral infection.

 - I'm on blood thinners, can I get PRP Injections